Cadasta/cadasta-docs/en/11-qgis-plugin.md

 ![](/assets/qgis-plugin-04.png)

-It's not uncommon for the OpenLayer to appear above your map layer data, making it seem like your data has disappeared.
+It is not uncommon for the OpenLayer to appear above your map layer data, making it seem like your data has disappeared.
 To fix, drag your basemap layer to the bottom of your layers.

-connects parties and relationships to geometry

-use a different project

-used for one to one
-used for one to many

-download project
-get relationship csv
-get party csv
-gqis - right click layers - join
+#### Styling Boundary Lines

+You can learn basic styling skills through various other [guides](https://www.ordnancesurvey.co.uk/docs/user-guides/cartographic-stylesheet-user-guide.pdf).
+We will focus on the best way to style polygons so that you can print map summaries and/or individual boundary reports:

-#### (1) Map Summary
+##### (1) Map Summary

-Icons files?
+Land use planning

-#### (2) Individual Reports
+##### (2) Individual Reports

 ### 5. Recommended Uploading Workflows